nv-tlabs/semanticGAN_code/README.md

 @inproceedings{semanticGAN,
-title={Semantic Segmentation with Generative Models: Semi-Supervised Learning and Strong Out-of-Domain Generalization}, booktitle={Conference on Computer Vision and Pattern Recognition (CVPR)}, author={Li, Daiqing and Yang, Junlin and Karsten, Kreis and Antonio, Torralba and Fidler, Sanja}, year={2021},
+title={Semantic Segmentation with Generative Models: Semi-Supervised Learning and Strong Out-of-Domain Generalization}, booktitle={Conference on Computer Vision and Pattern Recognition (CVPR)}, author={Li, Daiqing and Yang, Junlin and Kreis, Karsten and Torralba, Antonio and Fidler, Sanja}, year={2021},
 }
 ```